 Understanding the underlying causes of an addiction can help and addicted person to deal with the issues that lead to their drug abuse.
 For some individuals, the cause of their drug abuse is solely due to peer pressure.
 For many others, however, the reason for their excessive drug use is much more complicated.

 Many people who become addicted to recreational drugs, such as speed, cocaine, marijuana, and heroin, start taking drugs on an experimental basis.
 The majority of individuals who experiment with recreational drugs do so during their teenage years, but it is becoming more common for individuals to start with recreational drugs during adulthood.
 During the experimental stage, most people do not think that they will become addicted.
 In fact, in many instances, recreational use does not lead to drug abuse.
 There are many reasons why people start experimenting with drugs.
 Many do so because they want to fit in with their peers.
 Others start using drugs because they want to enhance their energy or improve their athletic performance.
 It is also common for individuals to use drugs in order to cope with stressful jobs, events, and people.
 Some individuals start experimenting with drugs in order to deal with intense feelings of anxiety or bouts of depression.
 While some can experiment once or twice with drugs and decide to never use them again, others seem to become addicted to recreational drugs immediately.
-If you or a loved one has become addicted to drugs and need help and support, call our 24-hour helpline at 1-888-287-0471, or fill out a contact form on this page.

 “One major reason why people become addicted to recreational drugs is because the majority of them contain addictive substances.”
 One major reason why people become addicted to recreational drugs is because the majority of them contain addictive substances.
 It is difficult to determine how much of a particular drug it takes for a person to become addicted because each individual reacts differently to each drug.
 One person may be able to use a particular drug daily and still remain in control of how much and how often they use the drug.
 Another person can take the same drug once and develop an intense and continuous craving for it.
 It is also common for individuals to become addicted to the way a particular drug makes them feel.
 For example, an individual who wants to stay awake for long periods of time due to work obligations may become addicted to a narcotic that makes it possible to function with little or no sleep.
 The person will initially love the fact that he or she is able to accomplish more throughout his or her day, but this narcotic addiction will eventually become problematic.